HISTORY OF JUDO

 In his lifetime, Jigoro Kano attained a doctorate degree in Judo, a degree equivalent to the twelfth dan, awarded to the originator of Judo only.
 He constantly worked to ensure the development of athletics and Japanese sport in general, and as a result is often called the "Father of Japanese Sports".
 In 1935 he was awarded the Asahi prize for his outstanding contribution to the organizing of sport in Japan during his lifetime.

 Saratoga Judo is headed by Sensei Mark Hatton, who received his 2nd degree black belt from the Kodokan.
 He is often assisted by his sons Harrison and Jack Hatton, who are both black belts under Olympic silver medalist Jason Morris.
-Jack still trains with Jason Morris and has won National and International competitions and is still an active competitor.
+Jack trains with Olympian Jimmy Pedro and has won National and International competitions and is still an active competitor.
 Sensei Hatton offers Judo classes that teach Judo as a recreational sport and way of life to Saratoga and adjacent communities in upstate New York, encouraging the participation of our entire community.

 "The aim of Judo is to utilize physical and mental strength most effectively.
 Its training is to understand the true meaning of life through the mental and physical training of attack and defense.
 You must develop yourself as a person and become a useful citizen to society."